Vice-President (Administration) and University Registrar

 - number, complexity and diversity of courses and facilities

-- coherence and homogeneity of courses with respect to professional or disciplinary orientation
+- coherence with respect to courses, and professional or disciplinary orientation

 - level of research, consulting and fundraising activity

 - identified need for leadership at executive dean of faculty or head of school level respectively.